 Note

-Click here to download the full example code
+Go to the end to download the full example code.

 12.1.10.9.1.
-Toolbar¶
+Toolbar#

 This demo shows how buttons are added and removed from the itom